Business & Society Institute Teaching

 Professor Peter Roberts

 Explore the issues and opportunities facing specialty coffee growers with a focus on the role of farm stories-- students will work closely with growers located in Central America.
-This Directed Study is ideal for students who care about issues at the intersection of business and society, and who have some combination of cultural familiarity, Spanish language skills, communications skills, and/or creative capabilities related to writing, photography, or video production.
+This 3-Credit, Directed Study is ideal for students who care about issues at the intersection of business and society, and who have some combination of cultural familiarity, Spanish language skills (bilingual preferred), communications skills, and/or creative capabilities related to writing, photography, or video production.
+Enrollment requires application and approval by instructor.
+Learn more and apply at Emory.biz/Coffee.

 Professor Peter Roberts